-One of the must see stop on this perth to darwin roadtrip is Exmouth.
+One of the must-see stops on this Perth to darwin roadtrip is Exmouth.
 It takes approx 1:30 hours (152 km) further north and you will arrive here.
 The coral bay is probably just a taste of the wonders you will encounter in Exmouth’s Ningaloo Reef, a 260km long coral reef.
 Exmouth is a small, charming, and remote village that is also the gateway to Cape Range National Park, one of the most spectacular marine parks and reserves in Australia.
 50,000 acres or so of rugged limestone ranges, deep canyons, and more than 50km of wild, pristine beaches, this is the Cape Range in short.

 The marine life of these waters is truly varied, including turtles, reef sharks, stingrays, and in deeper water dugongs, dolphins, manta rays, and from April to July whale sharks!
 An amazing variety of wildflowers can be admired in late winter while fauna abounds throughout the year; emus, echidnas, lizards, wallabies, kangaroos, dingoes, and a large variety of birds are very easily spotted especially along the road at sunset, so be careful!

 In addition to all this, the Ningaloo reef makes this area a real paradise for snorkeling, with corals that start practically from the shore in some sites, Oyster Stacks and Turquoise Bay above all, perfect even for the most inexperienced as they could see the fish and corals almost from the shore!